JeffRoth/sunshine-portal/README.md

 * After downloading, move the .csv file to ./data_downloads/ folder
 * open a windows terminal in the ./Sunshine_portal/ folder
 * run `python process_employee_table.py` in the terminal window
 * you will be prompted for the name of the .csv file.
-Type in the name of the file (don't forget to add .csv)
+Type in the name of the file (don't forget to add '.csv')
 * After processing, you will be asked whether you want to add the new month to the existing 'merge.csv' file (if there is one).

 ## To Merge processed employee spreadhseets
-* In the event that the 'merge.csv' file becomes corrupted, goes missing, or you simply wish to merge a different range of dates, follow these steps
+* In the event that the 'merge.csv' file becomes corrupted, goes missing, or you simply wish to merge a different range of dates, follow these steps:
 * open a windows terminal in the ./Sunshine_portal/ folder
 * run `python merge_tables.py`
 * you will be prompted for a start date for the merge.
 Please enter the date using the format: mm/yyyy